AlibabaCloudDocs/cdn/intl.en-US/Domain Management/HTTPS Acceleration/HTTPS secure acceleration overview.md

 |Configuration| -   The following are service types that support HTTPS secure acceleration:
     -   [Image and Small File](../../../../intl.en-US/Product Introduction/Scenarios/Image and Small File.md#): This service is suitable for web portals, e-commerce websites, news websites and applications, government or enterprise official websites, and entertainment or gaming websites and applications.
     -   [Acceleration for large static files](../../../../intl.en-US/.md#): This service is suitable to audio and video applications and to websites that provides content for users to download.
-    -   [VOD](../../../../intl.en-US/.md#): This service is suitable to websites and applications that provide audio and video content such as movies, online education, news, and social networking.
+    -   [VOD](../../../../intl.en-US/Product Introduction/Scenarios/VOD.md#): This service is suitable to websites and applications that provide audio and video content such as movies, online education, news, and social networking.
-    -   [Live Streaming](../../../../intl.en-US/.md#): This service is suitable to suitable to websites and vertical industry portals that provide live streaming content such as interactive online education and live game, show, or event broadcasts.
+    -   [Live Streaming](../../../../intl.en-US/Product Introduction/Scenarios/Live Streaming.md#): This service is suitable to suitable to websites and vertical industry portals that provide live streaming content such as interactive online education and live game, show, or event broadcasts.
-    -   [DCDN](../../../../intl.en-US/.md#): This service is suitable to e-commerce, social networking, government, enterprise, gaming, and finance platforms.
+    -   [DCDN](../../../../intl.en-US/Product Introduction/Scenarios/DCDN.md#): This service is suitable to e-commerce, social networking, government, enterprise, gaming, and finance platforms.
 -   You can enable HTTPS for wildcard domains.
 -   You can enable or disable HTTPS secure acceleration as needed.
     -   When HTTPS secure acceleration is enabled: You can modify certificates.
 The system supports HTTP and HTTPS requests by default.
 In addition, you can enable the Force Redirect function to customize request methods.
-For more information, see [EN-US\_TP\_5136.md\#](intl.en-US/Domain Management/HTTPS Acceleration/Force Redirect.md#).
+For more information, see [Enable Force Redirect](intl.en-US/Domain Management/HTTPS Acceleration/Enable Force Redirect.md#).
     -   When HTTPS secure acceleration is disabled: The system no longer supports HTTPS requests.
 In addition, the system no longer reserve certificate or private key information.
 To enable certificates again, you need to re-upload the certificates or private keys.
-For more information, see [EN-US\_TP\_5134.md\#](intl.en-US/Domain Management/HTTPS Acceleration/HTTPS Secure Acceleration.md#).
+For more information, see [Configure HTTPS certificates](intl.en-US/Domain Management/HTTPS Acceleration/Configure HTTPS certificates.md#).
 -   You can view certificates but not private keys.
 Keep certificate-related information safe.
 -   You can update certificates but with caution.
 An HTTPS certificate takes effect on the entire network after being updated.